blkluv/AMA-GPT-FAQ/docs/resume.md

 >   - Implemented features such as video upload, search, liking, commenting, and user authentication
 >   - Utilized concepts such as Object-Oriented Programming and MVC architecture for modular and scalable codebase.

 ### Step 2.
-Use job description
+Improve resume use job description

 Tailor your resume to the job qualifications and job responsibilities of your target position

 **Example Prompts: **
-> This is the job qualifications and responsibilities I'm applying for
+> These is the job qualifications and responsibilities I'm applying for
 >
 > Qualifications:
 >   - Bachelor’s degree or equivalent practical experience.